 Two Simple First Steps to be an Effective Sustainable Traveller

-At no time perhaps in the history of man, has travel been so desired by so many.
-Not just for the more obvious reasons of the millennial wanderlust and the ascending bucket list culture, but for darker reasons such as economic desperation, and displacement by war or climate change.
+At the same time, travel’s popularity as an object of desire has never been higher – perhaps in the entire history of man.
 Quite uniquely for the age, never before has it also been so feasible and safe (I’m comparing at the scale of centuries here) for so many.

 There can be no doubt that there are considerable costs to the climate system from air travel.
-As with virtually anything we buy in the economic system, most of the costs are absorbed by the natural system rather than borne by the manufacturer.
+As with virtually anything we buy in the economic system (for myriad reasons I’m not going to cover here), most of the cost to the environment is absorbed by the natural system rather than borne by the service provider.
 These are not factored into what you pay, and so in a way this makes air travel ‘artificially’ affordable.

 Every change starts from a decision, and that decision is to take responsibility for yourself.
 In the context of sustainability, it is about accepting responsibility for your own impacts.

-You can begin to measure what you consume and the weight of your lifestyle on earth, in any number of ways.
-It doesn’t really matter which – start with the one that is easiest for you.
+You can begin to measure your impacts in any number of ways.
+At this stage of the journey it doesn’t really matter which – start with the one that is easiest for you.

 For some, this could be to start segregating household waste, to see what actually is being consumed and thrown away.
-This can be powerful, because waste isn’t normally visible to us because it’s so easily taken away by the local council, and we don’t think about it at all.
-For others, it could be buying an power consumption meter, and understanding where in the house you’re wasting electricity.
+This can be powerful, because waste isn’t normally visible to us because it’s so easily taken away, and we don’t think about it at all.
+For others, it could be buying a power consumption meter, and understanding where in the house you’re wasting electricity.

-Just to give you an idea for how reasonable it is to be accountable for your own emissions: my entire year’s total offset costs me about as much as two good restaurant meals.
-(Full disclosure: I do strive to live sustainably; my air travel emissions form the lion’s share).
-That’s all.
-It is really a negligible incremental cost to your total travel budget!
+Just to give you an idea for how reasonable it is to be accountable for your own emissions: my entire 2016 total carbon offset cost me only about as much as two or three good restaurant meals in Asia.

 Now, as anyone who has ever made New Year’s resolutions would testify, sticking to the intention is a different kettle of fish!
 That’s why I ask you to re-set the intention, over and over again.
 Even if you failed miserably to keep it.